-Employment on-costs include payroll tax, the ReturntoWorkSA premium and superannuation contributions and are settled when the respective employee benefits that they relate to is discharged.
+Employment on-costs include payroll tax, the ReturntoWorkSA premium and superannuation contributions and are settled when the respective employee benefits that they relate to are discharged.
+These on-costs primarily relate to the balance of leave owing to employees.
+Estimates as to the proportion of long service leave estimated to be taken as leave, rather than paid on termination, affects whether certain on-costs are recognised as consequence of long service leave liabilities.